javier/embedded-questdb-demo/README.md

 # Executing

 The project was build with Java11 and Maven.
-On start it will use the local `data_dir` directory to create the database contents.
+On start it will use the local `data_dir/db` directory to create the database contents.

 Execute via